September 7, 2015

 Peter Biľak on the process of designing his newly released Karloff typeface, demonstrating just how closely related beauty and ugliness are.
 Karloff explores the idea of irreconcilable differences — how two extremes could be combined into a coherent whole.

-read this article
+read

-feature make a font new fonts type design
+feature make a font popular type design

 April 19, 2012

 The story begins in 2006 with a trip down Route 66.
-Day in, day out, I looked at U.S. traffic signs that were either set in the old, somewhat clumsy “FHWA font series” or the new Clearview HWY typeface.
+Day in, day out, I looked at U.S. traffic signs that were either set in the old, somewhat clumsy “FHWA font series†or the new Clearview HWY typeface.
 Approaching the signs, I would often test myself: which typeface works best from a distance, and […]

-read this article
+read

 feature legibility make a font signage type design wayfinding